soonkhai/sk-history-journal/src/content/blog/christmas-used-to-be-illegal-shorts.md

 ---
-title: "Christmas Used to be ILLEGAL?! 🚫🎅 #shorts"
+title: "Christmas Used to be ILLEGAL?! 🚫🎅"
-description: "Christmas Used to be ILLEGAL?! 🚫🎅 #shorts - Watch the full short history."
+description: "Christmas Used to be ILLEGAL?! 🚫🎅 - Watch the full short history."
 pubDate: 2025-12-02
 image: "https://i.ytimg.com/vi/-nDytwxZnKI/maxresdefault.jpg"
 youtubeId: "-nDytwxZnKI"